 Equip Cambodians to prevent exploitation

 One way to confront human trafficking and exploitation is to prevent it from happening in the first place.
 Ratanak seeks to address the root causes of exploitation by teaching villagers what human trafficking is and how it works.
 The training is entirely community-based and indigenous, run by Cambodians who minister to their own people.
 It has grown into a respected institution where village chiefs, local police, pastors and government officials all study together for the protection and blessing of the families around them.
-We also believe that prevention requires both awareness and opportunities, and seek to equip the vulnerable with sustainable living opportunities.

 Work collaboratively to protect the vulnerable